efuzy/efuzy/docs/src/pages/app-extensions/tips-and-tricks/chain-webpack.md

 // file: /index.js
 module.exports = function (api) {
   // (Optional!)
-  // Quasar compatibility check; you may need
+  // Efuzy compatibility check; you may need
-  // hard dependencies, as in a minimum version of the "quasar"
+  // hard dependencies, as in a minimum version of the "efuzy"
-  // package or a minimum version of "@quasar/app" CLI api.compatibleWith('quasar', '^1.0.0')
+  // package or a minimum version of "@efuzy/app" CLI api.compatibleWith('efuzy', '^1.0.0')
-  api.compatibleWith('@quasar/app', '^1.0.0')
+  api.compatibleWith('@efuzy/app', '^1.0.0')

   // chain webpack
   api.chainWebpack((chain) => chainWebpack(api.ctx, chain))